top of page

 1-CHGO-LENNON-CAIAZZO_edited.jpg

-The Caiazzo LOA is laminated & didn't photograph well, but it's entirely discernable.
+The Caiazzo LOA is laminated and didn’t photograph well, but it is

-John and Yoko, in May of 1972, were staying at the Conrad Hilton Hotel in Chicago to appear on a taping/airing of the Irv Kupcinet Show (he was wearing the Channel 5 pass and gave it to us - BELOW).
+John and Yoko were staying at the Conrad Hilton Hotel in Chicago in May 1972 to appear on a taping of the Irv Kupcinet Show.
+He was wearing an NBC pass and gave it to us (see below).
 My friend and I knew they were at the Hilton and met them as they left the hotel the morning after the show.

 In 1971, there just weren't crowds pawing at the couple, just here and there a raised fist or, 'Yo, John!'
 He'd tip his hat or raise a fist in return.

-They were waiting for a limousine to go to lunch with his friend, Dick Gregory (who can be seen far right in the photo standing next to Yoko).
-On the curb, mostly business sorts, a cab driver, and the bus driver strode up for an autograph.
-At some point, the ball pen someone had supplied stopped working, and John stuck it in his mouth (can be seen in the photo), and removed a brown felt tip from his coat.
+They were waiting for a limousine to go to lunch with his friend, Dick Gregory (who can be seen far right in the photo, standing next to Yoko).
+On the curb, there were mostly business types along with a cab driver.
+A bus driver also approached for an autograph.
+At one point, the ballpoint pen that had been provided stopped working, so John put it in his mouth (as shown in the photo) and took out a brown felt-tip pen from his coat.
 He finished signing with that.
-Frank Caiazzo commented this was one of the finest, slowly executed, Lennon signatures he'd seen in a while.
+Frank Caiazzo commented that this was one of the finest, slowly executed, Lennon signatures he'd seen in a while.
 Being friends at the time, Caiazzo happily dropped his LOA on this.

 JOHN-SIGNS-CHICAGO.jpg

-John has a pen in his mouth which stopped working.
-He pulled a Brown Flair from his pocket he used to sign the enclosed signature with also.
+John had a pen in his mouth that stopped working.
+He pulled a brown Flair pen from his pocket, which he also used to sign the enclosed autograph.

 LENNON-WMAQ-PhotoRoom.png-PhotoRoom.png